ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

 5. Subnets
 6. VLANs

-Any VLANs that have your own resources added to them, such as gateways, Veeam servers, and so on, will not be deleted.
+Any VLANs that have your own resources added to them, such as gateways, Veeam® servers, and so on, will not be deleted.
 In addition, any existing VLANs that you own, outside of {{site.data.keyword.vmwaresolutions_full}}, will not be deleted.
 {:note}

 Because of resource dependencies, the components in your instance are not released immediately when you delete the instance.
-For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure, which happens at the end of the billing cycle.
-At the end of the billing cycle, which is typically 30 days, the subnets and VLANs are deleted and the instance deletion is completed.
+For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by the {{site.data.keyword.cloud_notm}} infrastructure at the end of the billing cycle.
 You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted instance.

-{:important}
+The instance remains in **Deleting** status and the monthly ESXi servers are available for the remainder of the account monthly billing cycle.
+After the billing cycle ends, the status of the device changes from **ACTIVE** to **RECLAIM** until the reclaim process completes which can take days or weeks into the following month.

+After the ESXi server reclaim process completes, the subnets and VLANs are deleted and the instance deletion is completed.

+You can review the next account invoice to confirm that you are no longer billed for this instance.
+From the {{site.data.keyword.cloud_notm}} console, click **Manage > Billing and usage**, then click **Invoices**.

 ## Procedure to delete instances from the Resources page
 {: #vc_deletinginstance-procedure1}